What is an RFID card for EV Charging?

 But in our opinion – the best RFID card for EV charging is the Octopus Electrocard from Octopus Electric Universe.

-There are no subscriptions or transaction fees when charging.
+On top of this, there are no subscriptions or transaction fees when charging.
 Exclusive discounts can be offered too, making it more convenient and cost-effective.
-It’s even better news if you’re already an Octopus customer – for Octopus Go customers, you receive 5% off across any public chargers that are part of the Electric Universe, and Intelligent Octopus customers receive 8% off!
+It’s even better news if you’re already an Octopus customer – for Octopus Go customers, you receive 5% off across any public chargers that are part of the Electric Universe, and Intelligent Octopus customers receive 8% off.
 What’s more, you can register a free personalised RFID card when you sign up.

 All in all, the Electrocard from Octopus Electric Universe is one RFID card you’ll want in your wallet.